Update for APCs and Approved Centres

 Does the silver Riding Out Safely Challenge Award being the alternative to Ride Safe mean that no one has to take Ride Safe for the rest of the year?
 Will they have to complete it at a later date?

 The Riding Out Safely silver Challenge Award will replace the Ride Safe assessment for as long as the BHS is unable to deliver the Ride Safe assessment.
-This is anticipated to be until at least the remainder of this year.
+This is anticipated to be until at least 31 August 2021.
 However, if this needs to be extended we will review and extend if necessary.
 During this time, if a candidate achieves the Riding Out Safely silver Challenge Award they will not be expected to sit the Ride Safe at a later date.

 If a candidate is working towards Stage 1 Riding and takes the Riding Out Safely silver Challenge Award will they be awarded the Stage 1 Riding – or will they have to complete Ride Safe at a later date?